nemanja-stanarevic/firebase-promisified/README.md

 First, install the package with npm:
 ```
-npm install firebase-promisify --save
+npm install firebase-promisified --save
 ```

-Then, simply require firebase-promisify and invoke it after Firebase and optionally Rx are in scope.
+Then, simply require firebase-promisified and invoke it after Firebase and optionally Rx are in scope.
 You can then export a Firebase instance and use this module elsewhere in your code.